Please subscribe to our YouTube channel using this link. Your subscription, as well as watching the video, helps support InnerSelf.com. Thanks.

 Once you have an outline, step back and imagine obstacles that are likely to pop up along the way.
 For every scenario, have a tactic ready to help you stick to your plan.
 You may also want to find someone to support your efforts and with whom you can check in on a regular basis.

+With all this preparation, it's time to tackle the task you've put off.
+Before you do, acknowledge your emotions—whether it's anger, fear, or sadness.
 Take just a minute or two and release the pent-up emotion in a physical and constructive way.
 Without the emotional energy dragging you down, you'll feel prepared to take the leap and be amazed how easy it is as you just focus on one step at a time.

-6. Battle resistance
+6. Battle Resistance

 As you take action, you're likely to meet with resistance in the form of excuses, bad moods, and discouragement.
 Meet resistance with tenacity and stubbornness, and continue to deal with any emotions that surface.

-At this point in the process it's important to repeat your truths and remember your goal.
+At this point in the process, it's important to repeat your truths and remember your goal.
 Say them over and over until they're set in your mind.
 "I can do this.
 I'll feel better when I handle this."
 Any time you are tempted to procrastinate, refocus on the goal.

-7. Appreciate your efforts and accomplishments
+7. Appreciate Your Efforts and Accomplishments

 Getting through a daunting task is incredibly satisfying.
 Praise each small accomplishment along the way.
 You'll feel proud and virtuous when you get the task off your plate.
 Doing what you're avoiding will simplify your life.
 You'll feel more energetic.
 You'll sleep better at night.

-©2020 by Jude Bijou, M.A., M.F.T.
+©2025 by Jude Bijou, M.A., M.F.T.

 All Rights Reserved.

-Book by this Author
+Book by this Author: Attitude Reconstruction

 Attitude Reconstruction: A Blueprint for Building a Better Life